 We believe this approach to asylum will benefit not only asylum seekers, but also local populations – who have acted in good faith, but have often been excluded from the search for solutions – and state authorities – who have failed to fully meet their obligations to provide timely refuge.

-Midterm: MIT aims to contribute to a growing awareness and confrontation of key issues faced by asylum seekers.
+Mid Term Vision: MIT aims to contribute to a growing awareness and confrontation of key issues faced by asylum seekers.